 Simple ways to help the snow and ice removal process

 - If possible, park in the plowed areas to help snow removal workers quickly clear the unplowed areas without navigating around vehicles.

 - Avoid chaining bikes to signs.
 Not only is doing so illegal on campus, but it also creates obstacles for snow removal equipment.

-- The snow melt application takes some time to take effect.
-It is an effective method, but the results aren’t instantaneous.
+- The ice melt application takes some time to take effect.
+It is an effective method, but the results are not instantaneous.

 Facilities Services uses organic accelerator for snow and ice removal

-Landscape Services uses a sugar beet byproduct as part of the de-icing process.
-Normally this sugar beet waste material is dumped down the drain, but it offers benefits when combined with brine for application on icy entranceways and sidewalks.
-In addition to its environmentally-friendly characteristics, the product reacts longer on sidewalks and increases the life of our equipment life because, unlike salt, it is anti-corrosive.
+Landscape Services uses a sugar beet byproduct, commonly referred to as beet juice, as part of the de-icing process.
+Normally this sugar beet waste material is dumped down the drain, but it offers benefits when combined with salt for application on icy entranceways and sidewalks.
+In addition to its environmentally-friendly characteristics, the beet juice allows for the salt to become effective quicker, even in colder environmental conditions, than traditional, untreated salt.

 See the Snow Removal FAQ if you have identified an area that needs snow removal attention.